maxvisser/rocketchat.github.io/_posts/2018/02/2018-02-02-10-ways-to-install-rocket-chat.md

 ## 4. Raspberry Pi

-Run your own private chat server from just $5 with Rocket.Chat and Raspberry Pi, the tiny computer that revolutionizsed affordable servers.
+Run your own private chat server from just $5 with Rocket.Chat and Raspberry Pi, the tiny computer that revolutionized affordable servers.

 Community members are running Rocket.Chat on every model of Pi ever manufactured, including the $5 Pi Zero, meaning you can affordably run your own private social network at home.